nova-framework/docs/preface/upgrade.md

 # Upgrade

-This guide will point out the key points to be aware of when upgrading to version 3.
+This guide will point out the key points to be aware of when upgrading to version 4.1.

 All classes within the app directory have a new namespace of App.

-Controllers, Models and Modules have the following namespaces for classes placed directly in those directories.
+Controllers, Models, Modules and Packages have the following namespaces for classes placed directly in those directories.

 ## Controllers